selam-mbk1/sitemind-ai/README.md

 Stores chat sessions securely in the database

-Users can view previous conversations and resume chats
+Users can view previous conversations

 ### other